Active laser medium: Example of a model of gain medium

 The simplest model of optical gain in real systems includes just two, energetically well separated, groups of sub-levels.
 Within each sub-level group, fast transitions ensure that thermal equilibrium is reached quickly.
 Stimulated emissions between upper and lower groups, essential for gain, require the upper levels to be more populated than the corresponding lower ones.
 This situation is called population-inversion.
 It is more readily achieved if unstimulated transition rates between the two groups are slow, i.e. the upper levels are metastable.
 Population inversions are more easily produced when only the lowest sublevels are occupied, requiring either low temperatures or well energetically split groups.

 In the case of amplification of optical signals, the lasing frequency is called signal frequency.
 If the externally provided energy required for the signal's amplification is optical, it would necessarily be at the same or higher pump frequency.

 Cross-sections

-The simple medium can be characterized with effective cross-sections of absorption and emission at frequencies $~\omega_{\rm p}~$ and $~\omega_{\rm s}$.
+The simple medium can be characterized with effective cross-sections of absorption and emission at frequencies ω_{p} and ω_{s}.